 “The dogs—they change the way you think and the way you act.
 They trust you, it’s that mutual bond.
 You think you’re helping them but they’re helping you too.”
 Student, Paws for Progress.”

-Dr Rebecca Leonardi is Founding Director of Paws for Progress CIC, and in her role as Development Manager, is responsible for the development and monitoring of Paws for Progress initiatives.
+Dr Rebecca Leonardi is Development Manager at Paws for Progress CIC, and in her role as Development Manager, is responsible for the development and monitoring of Paws for Progress initiatives.
 Paws for Progress works with a range of partners to deliver services centred on the positive effects that can result from dog-human interactions and relationships.

 Rebecca is a dog training instructor (APDT UK), and in collaboration with the Scottish Prison Service, Rebecca developed and implemented the first prison based dog training rehabilitation programme in the UK.
 Rebecca is also key to the development of Stirling Human Animal Interaction Research (SHAIR) Centre, and in her role with the University of Stirling / SHAIR continues to ensure rigorous evaluation of Paws for Progress initiatives and build the evidence base in this exciting field of research.